 Design: The architecture of Kailasa Temple is remarkable, with its Gopuram: the monumental tower at the entrance leading to the horseshoe-shaped courtyard; Nandi Mandapa: the pavilion dedicated to Lord Shiva’s sacred bull Nandi; Gudh Mandapa: the closed sacred hall and Vimana containing the Garbhagriha: the shrine of Shiva.

 The main shrine of the Kailasa Temple stands on a podium that is divided into two parts: the upper part Adhisthana and the lower part Upapitha, which is surrounded by the line of large sculpted elephants.
 The access to the upper floor is through the staircases provided on either side of the porch.
 A rock bridge connects the Nandi Mandapa to the porch of the temple.

-The beautifully sculpted walls of the Kailasa Temple depict intricate stone-carved sculptures of various deities of the Hindu Mythology and these sculptures also depict some of the episodes from the Purana, Ramayana, and Mahabharata.
+The beautifully sculpted walls of the Kailashnath Temple Ellora depict intricate stone-carved sculptures of various deities of the Hindu Mythology and these sculptures also depict some of the episodes from the Purana, Ramayana, and Mahabharata.
 These marvelous sculptures and the outstanding engineering of the Kailasa Temple make it an incredible example of Indian art, architecture, and culture.